Smugglers busted carrying 145 pounds of meth on an ultralight aircraft - Local News 8

 US Customs and Border Protection seized 145.5 pounds of methamphetamine from an ultralight aircraft near the US-Mexico border Saturday, CBP announced in a news release Monday.

-The makeshift aircraft was flying in low altitude near Herbert, California, early Saturday when agents were called in to investigate, the CBP said.
+The makeshift aircraft was flying in low altitude near Heber, California, early Saturday when agents were called in to investigate, the CBP said.

 Agents found a metal basket and a white duffel bag, which had 26 clear plastic containers full of meth, according to the statement.
 The street value of the haul is $327,375.

-Note: Correction: This story has been updated to reflect that the aircraft was flying near Heber, California.